-For more information regarding a appliance's temperature control adjustment or general sequence of operation, please see our Temperature Control Adjustment-Sequence of Operation Manual in our resource library at truemfg.com/service-manuals/sequence-of-operation or scan the QR code.
+For more information regarding an appliance's temperature control adjustment or general sequence of operation, please see our Temperature Control Adjustment-Sequence of Operation Manual in our resource library at truemfg.com/support/manuals/#panel4 or scan the QR code.

-When the appliance is plugged in:
+When the appliance is plugged in...